- Last updated:

-- three or more dogs or cats over the age of three (3) months
+- more than two (2) dogs or cats over the age of three (3) months

 - one or more restricted dogs over the age of three (3) months

-- seven or more head of poultry in an urban area on a lot that is smaller than 800 square metres
+- more than six (6) head of poultry in an urban area on a lot that is smaller than 800 square metres

 - more than 20 head of poultry in an urban area on a lot that is 800 square metres or greater

 - one or more rooster, guinea fowl or peacock on a lot that is less than 8001 square metres.

 Even if approval is not required to keep animals on your property, there may be minimum standards that apply.